cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 Additionally we will be creating separate partitions for ```/var, /var/log, /var/tmp, and /var/www``` also.

-If you do not need encrtpte
+If you do not need encrtpted

 The relevant kickstart code to achieve our goals  in an automated passion is below.
 ```